-The story begins with a murder.
+This story begins with a murder.

-Meanwhile, Sarah Sutton is fast asleep.
+Meanwhile Sarah Sutton is fast asleep.

 Sue: Eh?
 Is Nyssa dreaming this?
 Are we on the TARDIS?
 What the hell is going on?
 Is this another trippy one?

-The TARDIS has landed on a railway platform in 1925.
+They’ve arrived on a railway platform in 1925.

-Sue appears to be enjoying Black Orchid.
+Sue seems to be enjoying Black Orchid so far.

 The Doctor throws himself into the cricket match.